polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 This API is intended to be wrapped by logic implementing interfaces such as RFC-5.

-Created regions for a core MUST NOT exceed a combined block rate of 1 at any block.
+Created and overlapping regions for a core MUST NOT have a combined rate exceeding 57600.

 ### Changes to backing/availability